~ Q4 Revenues Up 32%; Appoints Technology Services Veteran and IoT Executive Romil Bahl to Board of Directors ~

-Perficient repurchased a portion of its 2023 Notes in 2020, which resulted in a loss on extinguishment of debt.
-Perficient believes that excluding this loss from its non-GAAP financial measures is useful to investors because the expense is infrequent and not reflective of the company’s business performance.
+Perficient repurchased its 2023 Notes in 2020 and 2021 and partially repurchased its 2025 Notes in 2021, which resulted in a loss on extinguishment of debt.
+Perficient believes that excluding this loss from its non-GAAP financial measures is useful to investors because the expenses are not reflective of the Company’s business performance.

 Foreign Exchange Loss (Gain)